Alkenylsuccinic anhydrides: Paper sizing with alkenyl succinic anhydrides

-Already in the 1990s, Japanese authors published studies that raised considerable doubts about this idealized representation of the hydrophobization of cellulose fiber surfaces.
-For example, it could be demonstrated that no or only very little ASA is bound to cellulose via covalent ester bonds.
-This suggests that the ASA-induced hydrophobing is rather based on an adsorptive and associative interaction of the alkenylsuccinic acids (formed by rapid hydrolysis in the aqueous medium) with the constituents of the paper pulp (cellulosic fibers and fillers, such as precipitated calcium carbonate or cationic polymers).
+It has been demonstrated that no or very little ASA is bound to cellulose via covalent ester bonds.
+These findings suggests that the ASA-induced hydrophobing is rather based on an adsorptive and associative interaction of the alkenylsuccinic acids (formed by rapid hydrolysis in the aqueous medium) with the constituents of the paper pulp (cellulosic fibers and fillers, such as precipitated calcium carbonate or cationic polymers).
 Even small amounts and also inhomogeneous distribution are suffice for a high degree of hydrophobicity.

 Enormous challenges are posed by the trend towards recycled materials paper as raw material (the so-called secondary fibers), the rapid increase in the volume of cardboard at the expense of printing paper, the growing speeds (> 120 km/h) and production quantities (maximum daily capacity of a single machine >4,500 tons or >1.5 million tons per year), the further development of ASA-based sizing agents for cellulose and its formulations.
 This is especially true given the still very empirical understanding of the basic processes of hydrophobing cellulose fibers.